4am-robotics/robmuxinator/README.md

 ## Installation

-Install the robmuxinator with one simple command
+Install the robmuxinator with one simple command (execute in the `robmuxinator` package)
 ```
 sudo pip install .
 ```